-“Ljubljana, is the eight most bicycle friendly city in the world.”
+“Ljubljana is the eighth most bicycle-friendly city in the world.”

-In Ljubljana there are more kms of protected cycle tracks than in all of Canada and the city is pushing for more.
+In Ljubljana, there is more km of protected cycle tracks, than in all of Canada, and the city is pushing for more.
 There are 73 km of cycle tracks and 133 km of bicycle lanes.

-Ljubljana’s bike self-service rental system BicikeLJ is very popular.
-It only cost us 1 euro each, for the week’s rental we were there.
+Ljubljana’s bike self-service rental system BicikeLJ, is very popular.
+It only cost us 1 euro each, for a week’s rental.

-I hate to go on and on (but I will) about the bicycle culture in this city but it’s certainly something that is big part of it, and WE LOVE IT!
+I hate to go on and on (but I will), about the bicycle culture in this city but it’s certainly something that is a big part of it, and WE LOVED IT!
 What is cool is that you rarely see any racing bikes.
-It’s all city touring bikes, with baskets to bring their groceries etc. Even the younger professionals come to and from work on their bikes.
-One thing we noticed is that there seems to be a bike designer fashion trend developing here 😊.
+It’s all city touring bikes, with baskets to bring their groceries, etc. Even the younger professionals come to and from work on their bikes.
+One thing we noticed is that there seems to be a bike-designer fashion trend developing here 😊.
 You see all these beautiful bikes in an array of colours and they are gorgeous and probably cost a few euros!
 I love the nice pink one with the brown leather seat.
 Classy!

 Ljubliana is the capital of Slovenia and has only 290,000 residents.
-It’s small and easily walkable as most of its city centre is for pedestrians and bicycles only.
-The saying in Ljubljana is, “small by surface area, large by quality of life”.
+It’s small and easily walkable as most of its city center is for pedestrians and bicycles only.
+The saying in Ljubljana is, “small by surface area, large by the quality of life”.
 You could probably whizz around the city’s sights in a day if you really wanted to, but it’s more a place to slow down and enjoy its charm.
-As we would say down home, “la ville est vraiment faite pour flâner”.
-It’s a pleasure to have coffee or a cocktail along its riverbank and enjoy the views of both Ljubljanica or Gradaščica rivers.
+As we would say down-home, “la ville est vraiment faite pour flâner”.
+It’s a pleasure to have coffee or a cocktail along its riverbank and enjoy the views of both the Ljubljanica and Gradaščica rivers.

-There is an incredible nice ambience in this city and we felt it instantly.
+There is an incredibly nice ambiance in this city and we felt it instantly.
 It’s also very clean, has gorgeous architecture, great people and plenty of GREEN!
 Both with its tree-lined avenues and with their environment.
 In 2016 it was named Europe’s green capital .

-We did a bit of research before arriving to the city and of course it involved looking up eating venues, cafés and bars. 😊
+We did a bit of research before arriving at the city and of course, it involved looking up eating venues, cafés, and bars. 😊

 We had some great homemade lunches at Druga Violina.
 It is a little restaurant employing several people with “special needs”.
 Every day it has three fixed menus to choose from.
 They use local products and serve traditional Slovenian dishes at a low cost.
-A lunch which consist of a main dish, salad , homemade bread and wine, comes to 14 euros, so about $20.00 CAN for the two of us.
+A lunch which consists of a main dish, salad, homemade bread, and wine, comes to 14 euros, so about $20.00 CAN for the two of us.

 Attending Open Kitchen was certainly a highlight of our time in Ljubliana.
 Luckily we were able to attend it twice!
 Every Friday (assuming the weather is good), throughout most of the year in Ljubljana Pogačarjev trg Square, food and drink vendors throughout Ljubljana and across Slovenia set up outdoor kitchens, a concept known as Open Kitchen (or ‘Odprta Kuhna’ as the locals call it).
-It runs from 10am till late in the day.
+It runs from 10 am until late in the day.
 It certainly brings many people to the Square and they gather to try different foods and drinks.
-On one Friday Bernard was drawn to the smell of gourmet style liver & onions!
+On one Friday Bernard was drawn to the smell of gourmet-style liver & onions!
 I went for a chicken dish.
-What is wonderful is they serve wine, not in plastic cups, but in real nice wine glasses.
+What is wonderful is they serve wine, not in plastic cups, but in really nice wine glasses.
 Have to love that!
 We also had varied international cuisine.
 It must take them all night to set up.
 It’s an incredible food scene to see and enjoy.

 This is the foodie + drinks place to be on Fridays!

-There’s some cute little boutiques that just lures you right in!
+There are some cute little boutiques that just lure you right in!